zhsun0357/Seeing-Far-in-the-Dark-with-Patterned-Flash/README.md

 We use RGB image (left) and depth map in [FlyingThings3D] dataset for both evaluation and training.
 We follow the image formation model in data synthesize process, including depth-dependent pattern warping and physics-based noise.
 We also notice that most current flash/no-flash reconstruction algorithms do not handle shadow correctly, since sharp shadow edges in no-flash images usually do not exist in flash images.
 We consider this effect with the stereo image pair provided by [FlyingThings3D] dataset.

+One can run the evaluation for synthetic data with

+     python eval_pattern_flash.py --opt options/eval_pf.json

 ### Real-world Captured Data
 We captured several images with our hardware prototype.

+One can run the evaluation for real-world captured data with

+     python eval_pattern_flash_real.py --opt options/eval_pf_real.json

 [FlyingThings3D]: https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html